kaiyuanshe/open-hackathon/deploy/README.md

 [Guacamole installation](http://guac-dev.org/doc/gug/installing-guacamole.html)

 Gucamole has its own authentication so does OpenHackathon, in order to unify them we customise a new auth provider and hacked it into guacamole client

 ### Setup MysqlDB Env
 ### Setup Python Env
-       github src 地址
-       pip install requirements
+Find out the `requirement.txt` both in `open-hackathon-server` and `open-hackathon-client` in src folders, all dependencies are recorded in , we can install them through a simply command :
+`
+sudo pip install -r open-hackathon-server/requirement.txt sudo pip install -r open-hackathon-client/requirement.txt `

 config-sample =》config

 ## customize
     如何自定义，